-- 1. Fan-out decrement mechanism. - 2.
-Initial path/fan-out field in packets for allowing a receiving host to obtain distance information from the sender to itself. - 3.
-Bidirectional shared multicast routing protocols, e.g. CBT and Border Gateway Multicast
+1. Fan-out decrement mechanism at multicast routers.

+2. Initial path/fan-out field in packets for allowing a receiving host to obtain distance information from the sender to itself.

-Protocol (BGMP) [21] for preserving path symmetry between members.
+3. Shared multicast tree for preserving path symmetry between members.4